Understanding env() Safe Area Insets in CSS

 Tailwind CSS Integration

-If you're using Tailwind CSS, you can extend your config to include safe area utilities:
+If you use Tailwind CSS, extend your config to add safe area utilities.

 Landscape Orientation

-Safe area insets become particularly important in landscape mode, where notches appear on the left or right side:
+Safe area insets matter most in landscape mode, where notches appear on the left or right side.

 Try It: Landscape Orientation